 January was bitterly cold and the planking of the schooner fell behind schedule.
 It took three months to plank Fame and the ‘whiskey’ or ‘shutter’ plank, symbolizing the completion of the process, didn’t go on until March 30.
 An impromptu celebration broke out, at which whiskey was consumed and chanteys were sung.

-April and May saw Burnham’s crew swell from three to five workmen on any given day to eight, ten or even more.
+April and May saw Burnham’s crew swell from three to five workmen to eight, ten or even more on any given day.
 The deck went on, the stanchions went in, the engine was installed, and the hull was caulked and faired.
 Across the creek from the boatyard, at the Shipbuilding Museum, work continued on the sails and rigging.

 By June, Burnham and his boatyard were in overdrive.
 Work went on from dawn to dusk so that the vessel could be launched on the June tides.
 By June 12, the vessel was painted and ready, and Burnham got down to the serious business of preparing to slide the 30-ton schooner into the Essex River.

 The launch itself, on June 14th, did not go smoothly.
 A crowd of 2,000 had gathered by high tide at 11:48 AM, but Fame wouldn’t budge.
 A couple of times she was induced to slide a few feet toward the water, eliciting shouts from the onlookers.
 But each time she stopped short.
 It wasn’t until nearly two hours after the high tide that Burnham and his crew, after laboriously jacking up the bow, were able to persuade Fame to take the water.